Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh' ego wears a cape and a crown.
+Jayesh was on one part on Titanic....
+He was the iceberg!

-Updated on: [8/4/2025]
+Updated on: [9/4/2025]
 <!-- #jokeEnd -->